 If the church leadership doesn’t understand the importance of the nursery for church growth, then pray and work to convince them of its high priority!
 If the leadership is already supportive, then find creative ways to thank them.
 For example, send a thank-you picture of a happy new family to the pastor.

 To have an effective communication system, listen well to the parents.
 Respond promptly, no matter what the need or complaint.
 Learn children’s and parents’ names so nursery communication is personal.
 Be ready at times to “over-communicate” with parents.
 If one rumor (“The nursery accepts sick babies”) isn’t responded to quickly, it’ll cause parents to doubt the church’s care of their baby.

 Publish colorful and creative brochures introducing new moms and dads to the nursery.
 New families love to receive a nice introduction to the nursery through the mail.
 Make sure all brochures are attractive, easy to read, and clearly communicate nursery goals, key policies, procedures, and general care items.
 This will help parents trust your nursery before their newborn has spent a minute in your care.

 5. Established policies

 How old must a teenager be before he or she may work in the nursery?
 What snacks are allowed?
 Who can check out the child?
-Policies should be decided and written down before they’re needed.
+Decide on policies and write them down before others have questions.
 Always communicate your policies in a positive way, whether through a booklet, newsletter, or personal conversation.
 All policies should be evaluated concerning their practicality and helpfulness.
 They should convey your church’s priority for the safety of each child and family.
 Make sure your attitude toward enforcement communicates love and care more than just a list of rules.